 Manipur the jeweled land is perhaps the least explored state of North East India by tourists and travelers.
 Its not about spectacular monuments, glitzy development, picture perfect landscapes but experiencing the subtle and the surreal.
 When the forgotten pieces of history come together to weave a story of chivalry of the men and women of the land, like me you will also wonder whether the modern history of India would have charted a different course had we integrated the stories of North East India into the mainstream and given them a wider mention in our history books.
 While planning a trip to North East, do include Manipur as well and explore the jewels that the state hold close to its bosom.
-Here are 8 reasons to inspire a Manipur Trip
+Here are the must do’s in a Manipur Trip Itinerary.

 Best Time to Visit Manipur